Open Data Hub logo

 3. Click the Workbenches tab.

-4. Click the action menu () beside the workbench that you want to start, and click Start.
+4. In the Status column for the workbench that you want to start, click Start.

 The Status column changes from Stopped to Starting when the workbench server is starting, and then to Running when the workbench has successfully started. * Optional: Click the Open link to open the IDE in a new window.